greentown0/map.meshcore.dev-uploader/README.md

 This bot will upload every repeater or room server to the map when companion hears new advert

 ## Requirements
-You will need Meshcore device with Companion USB firmware connected to the computer with internet connection
+You will need Meshcore device with Companion USB connected to your machine or Companion WiFi on the same network.

 ## Installation
 1. [Install Node.js 22 or higher](https://nodejs.org/en/download/)(most recent LTS recommended)